BubiniB/a-bards-tale/README.md

 ## Deployment

-- The site was deployed to GitHub pages.
+The site was deployed to Heroku.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
   - Select "Pages" on the left side bar.
   - Source should be set to "Deploy from a branch" and branch should be set to "main" and folder to "/root".
   - Click on save and wait for page to be deployed (can take several minutes).
   - Refresh page and the link should appear on the top of the 'GitHub pages' page.

-The live link can be found here - https://bubinib.github.io/bazinga/
+The live link can be found here -

 ## Credits

 ### Code - Coding help

-- My main inspiration for my functions and layout for my JavaScript file come from [YvonneDev](https://diyifang.medium.com/spock-rock-game-with-javascript-f3cbe9ea61a4), as I really liked the use of highlighting computer choices, making the game more user friendly, as well as keeping the code tidy and object oriented.
-- When googling for inspiration of how a game of rock-paper-scissors could look like, I found helpful code, which inspired me further in creating an object for 'choices' and using it in the checkResult(playerChoice) function.
-The forum thread is on [StackOverflow](https://stackoverflow.com/questions/22623331/rock-paper-scissors-lizard-spock-in-javascript).
-- I looked up how to implement media queries on [W3School Media queries](https://www.w3schools.com/css/css3_mediaqueries_ex.asp) and [W3Schools Examples on media queries](https://www.w3schools.com/css/css_rwd_mediaqueries.asp).
+- I found useful help for coding the clear_console function on [TutorialsPoint](https://www.tutorialspoint.com/how-to-clear-python-shell).
+- I found useful help for coding the text_typing function on [101computing](https://www.101computing.net/python-typing-text-effect/).
-- I generated my GitHub and GitPod from the [Code Institute GitPod template](https://github.com/Code-Institute-Org/gitpod-full-template)
+- I generated my GitHub and GitPod from the [Code Institute GitPod template](https://github.com/Code-Institute-Org/p3-template)
-- I looked at the ["Love Maths"](https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode/tree/master/05-tidying-up/01-a-few-last-things) project for the code on how to implement a favicon.
-I converted my png to favicon on [favicon.io](https://favicon.io/favicon-converter/).
+- I looked at the ["Love Sandwiches"](https://github.com/Code-Institute-Solutions/love-sandwiches-p5-sourcecode/tree/master/05-deployment/01-deployment-part-1) project for the try statements and validating user input.
-- Inspiration from the ["Love Maths"](https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode/tree/master/05-tidying-up/01-a-few-last-things) project was taken in creating the score function.
-- I looked at [W3School's example](https://www.w3schools.com/cssref/pr_class_cursor.php) for changing the look of mouse cursors.
+- I looked at [W3School's example](https://www.w3schools.com/python/python_variables_global.asp) to refresh my memory on how to use global variables.

 ### Content

-- The icons for the buttons were taken from [Font Awesome](https://fontawesome.com/)
-- The fonts were taken from [Google Fonts](https://fonts.google.com/)
 - I used [Code Institutes template](https://github.com/Code-Institute-Solutions/readme-template) for creating this README.
-- The quote for the rules was taken from [Big Bang Theory fansite](https://the-big-bang-theory.com/rock-paper-scissors-lizard-spock/).

 ### Media

-- The background image used for this webpage was taken from [Pexels](https://www.pexels.com/sv-se/foto/galaxy-utforskning-astronomi-stjarnstrodd-5685081/)
+- I used [Lucidchart](https://www.lucidchart.com/) for creating my flowchart.
-- The pngs for the rules image, favicon and logo were taken from [FAVPNG](https://favpng.com/png_search/rock-paper-scissors-lizard-spock).